Female Participation in the Nigerian Medical Politics Scene: My NiMSA Story

 Upon entering the university, particularly in my second year, I started participating in different activities by groups and associations.
 I vividly recall our class outreach organized by the Christian Medical and Dental Association (CMDA) to an orphanage home.
 Despite not being one of the executives, I instinctively wanted to know what the plans were.
 This made my colleagues think I was one of the planners and set the stage for my leadership journey in the university.
 I later went on to become class missions secretary, then assistant school mission secretary and school correspondence secretary (liaison officer between the doctor’s arm and the student’s arm).

-Outside CMDA, I also served as the programs director for Hult Prize Ng, one of the coordinators for MedSynapse Ng, State Coordinator for Food Meets Naija – where we fed 200 kids and gave them welfare materials such as clothes, shoes, bags etc – and project coordinator for Health Compass Initiative.
+Outside CMDA, I also served as the programs director for Hult Prize Ng, one of the coordinators for MedSynapse Ng, State Coordinator for Food Meets Naija – where we fed 200 kids and gave them welfare materials such as clothes, shoes, bags etc – and project coordinator for Health Compass Initiative (a nongovernmental organised focused on tackling Non-Communicable Diseases).

 Male and female NiMSAites attending the 2023 NiMSA GA in Kano.